akshiththeindian/Nexus/README.md

 * Nexus is resilient to failures, attacks, or outages — thanks to **redundancy and logging at every layer**.
 * Nexus is **infinitely customizable**, without compromising on security.

----

-Let me know if you want this automatically embedded in your README or split into a formal `SECURITY.md` or `INFRASTRUCTURE.md`.
-I can format that instantly.

 6. # Security Design